 The impact of global warming and other environmental disasters have created an impetus for change.
 For the ‘green industrial revolution’ to be delivered, we need urgent investment in green skills.

-The pandemic has thrown most of the world’s national economies into crisis, as livelihoods and trade have been partially suspended.
+The pandemic has thrown most of the world’s national economies into crisis.
+Livelihoods and trade have been partially suspended.
 As a result, governments are investing trillions of dollars into stimulus plans.

-The global experience of Covid-19 has thrown into sharp relief the wider context of global pollution and warming, with many scientists arguing that zoonotic diseases (which pass from animals to humans) may result from human disruptions to the ecosphere.
+The global experience of Covid-19 has thrown into sharp relief the wider context of global pollution and warming.
+Many scientists argue that zoonotic diseases (which pass from animals to humans) may result from human disruptions to the ecosphere.
 The Intergovernmental Panel on Climate Change (IPCC) warns that in this century, the world can expect temperature rises of between 1.4 and 5.5 degrees Celsius.
 Marine pollution, air quality, sustainable agriculture and more are among the additional human security risks facing the world.

-It is unsurprising, therefore, that attention has focused on how the world’s economic recovery could be green, with governments making various commitments to tackle the climate crisis.
+It is unsurprising, therefore, that attention has focused on how the world’s economic recovery could be green.
+Governments are making various commitments to tackle the climate crisis.
 Central to the green recovery is green tech: renewable energy, electric vehicles, carbon capture and green agriculture.

-How can green tech stimulate the global economy, and what does this have to do with skills?
+So, how can green tech stimulate the global economy and what does this have to do with skills?

 Green economic recovery